 |KH||10 - 1|

 This species originates from the rivers, streams and waterways of Thailand.
-At the moment, there is only one known population of red tail sharks in the wild, in the clear waters and floodplains of Chao Phraya basin as far South as Bangkok.
+There is only one known population of red tail sharks in the wild, in the Chao Phraya basin's clear waters and floodplains as far South as Bangkok.

 Water flow should be fast to replicate the Red Tail Black Shark's natural habitat.

-Redtail sharks will happily eat high-quality flake or pellet food, high-quality plant-based food along with a standard quality flake food.
+Redtail sharks will happily eat high-quality flake or pellet food, high-quality plant-based food, along with traditional quality flake food.

 They will also graze on algae, and you should supply green vegetables to balance their diet.

-You can also feed the sharks frozen foods such as brine shrimp, blood worms, and they seem especially partial to frozen daphnia.
+You can also feed the sharks frozen foods such as brine shrimp, bloodworm, and they seem especially partial to frozen daphnia.

-You will find it extremely difficult to breed this species, especially when people tend to keep no more than one at a time unless you have a huge tank and even then the success rate isn't high.
+You will find it extremely difficult to breed this species, especially when people tend to keep no more than one at a time unless you have a large aquarium, and even then, the success rate isn't high.

 The only way it's possible is if you use hormone treatment.